Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Accompanying public tools

 \subsection{\texttt{rgevolve}: Renormalization Group Evolution Matrices for the SMEFT and the WET}

-\addsuppsubsection{\texttt{rgevolve}: Renormalization Group Evolution Matrices for the SMEFT and the WET} \texttt{rgevolve} is a Python package for fast renormalization group evolution of Wilson coefficients in the Standard Model Effective Field Theory and the Weak Effective Theory using the evolution matrix formalism.
-We provide precomputed evolution, translation, and matching matrices, obtained using \texttt{wilson}~\cite{Aebischer:2018bkb} and \texttt{WCxf}~\cite{Aebischer:2017ugx}.
-In particular, currently one loop RG evolution in the SMEFT~\cite{Jenkins:2013zja, Jenkins:2013wua, Alonso:2013hga}, the tree-level matching of SMEFT to WET~\cite{Jenkins:2017jig}, and one loop RG evolution in WET~\cite{Aebischer:2017gaw, Jenkins:2017dyc} are implemented, allowing it to be used in both the \texttt{Warsaw} and \texttt{Warsaw up} bases in the SMEFT and \texttt{flavio} and \texttt{JMS} bases in the WET as defined by WCxf~\cite{Aebischer:2017ugx}, with plans to implement the known results at higher loop orders~\cite{Aebischer:2025hsx,Naterop:2025cwg,Born:2026xkr,Banik:2025wpi} in future releases.
+\addsuppsubsection{\texttt{rgevolve}: Renormalization Group Evolution Matrices for the SMEFT and the WET} \texttt{rgevolve}~\cite{rgevolve} is a Python package for fast renormalization group evolution of Wilson coefficients in the SMEFT and the WET using the evolution matrix formalism.
+The package provides precomputed evolution, translation, and matching matrices, obtained using \texttt{wilson}~\cite{Aebischer:2018bkb} and \texttt{WCxf}~\cite{Aebischer:2017ugx}.
+In particular, currently one loop RG evolution in the SMEFT~\cite{Jenkins:2013zja, Jenkins:2013wua, Alonso:2013hga}, the tree-level matching of SMEFT to WET~\cite{Jenkins:2017jig}, and one loop RG evolution in WET~\cite{Aebischer:2017gaw, Jenkins:2017dyc} are implemented, allowing it to be used in both the \texttt{Warsaw} and \texttt{Warsaw up} bases in the SMEFT and \texttt{flavio} and \texttt{JMS} bases in the WET as defined by WCxf~\cite{Aebischer:2017ugx}, with plans to implement the known results at higher loop orders~\cite{Dekens:2019ept,Aebischer:2025hsx,Naterop:2025cwg,Born:2026xkr,Banik:2025wpi} in future releases.
 The source code of the package can be found at \url{https://github.com/rgevolve}, including an up-to-date list of the available EFTs and bases.